radislaw/You-Dont-Know-JS_Russian-translation/up & going/ch1.md

 OK, go ahead.
 Try it.
 Don't peek at my code listing until you've given it a shot yourself!

-**Note:** Because this is a JavaScript book, I'm obviously going to solve the practice exercise in JavaScript.
+**Примечание:** Because this is a JavaScript book, I'm obviously going to solve the practice exercise in JavaScript.
 But you can do it in another language for now if you feel more comfortable.

 Here's my JavaScript solution for this exercise: